cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

   - memberOf (optional)- If groups are present on user objects using this attribute they must also be on group objects if using nested lookups.
 * Groups are looked up using either the memberOf attribute (if present), or the group membership lookup query above.

-To override the above options, please consult the ldap set command options below.
+To override the above options, please consult the LDAP set command options below.

 **Variables**